 Some version of this story repeated itself in every single encounter I had in Tajikistan (with the exception of Dushanbe, it being a big city and all) – and after my initial apprehensions, I felt like this might be one of the safer ‘offbeat’ countries to explore solo, especially as a female traveller.
 As I said goodbye, I felt like I was leaving behind my friends, my people.

-Tajikistan tourism: Under the tourist radar in the age of overtourism
+Tajikistan travel: Under the tourist radar in the age of overtourism

 We live at a time when many spectacular places around the world are plagued by overtourism and travellers are alienating local communities instead of supporting them.
 Well, Tajikistan is at the other end of that spectrum.
 Most people would have to google where exactly it sits on the Central Asia map, and what its capital city is!
 I must confess I knew literally nothing about the country until this assignment popped up in my email – and I’ve been intrigued since.